 The term wetlands span to areas such as bogs, swamps, and both inland and upland marshes.
 Wetlands are extremely sensitive to spills since they are home to tons of species and usually collect run-off from their surroundings.
 In order to clean spills up in this area, berms are used to either divert or contain spills.

-Additionally, in-situ burning and sorbents as well as bioremediation are done to aid with efforts.
-While heavy equipment can be used, it is not always practical since it can cause further damage to the environment.
+Additionally, in-situ burning and sorbents as well as bioremediation can be used to aid with efforts.
+While heavy equipment can also be used, it is not always practical since it can cause further damage to the environment.

 Beaches And Rocky Cliffs

 Due to their natural makeup, rocky shores are not as sensitive to spills.
-However, wildlife residing lost to spills can be affected.
+However, wildlife can still be affected.
 Since rocks do not easily absorb oil when spills occur, most are kept offshore and deposits usually undergo biodegradation.

 Cleanup efforts in this area are done in a manual form using vacuuming, flushing, and removing contaminated debris.
 Some situations in these areas also require bioremediation in order to speed up the degradation process.